 Less commonly there are naturopathic patients who's allergies are not strictly limited to the common environmental and seasonal allergies that plague Vancouver and Richmond patients.
-There is a subgroup of allergic patients who seem to have severe, persistent, and debilitating allergies to multiple chemicals, usually synthetic.
+There is a subgroup of allergic patients who seem to have severe, persistent, and debilitating sensitivities to multiple chemicals.
 These naturopathic patients can react to things like detergents, perfumes, dyes, VOC (volatile organic compounds), foods, inhalants, even electromagnetic fields.
 The diagnosis of multiple chemical sensitivity usually applies when the patient is sensitive to low doses of these compounds which non-chemically sensitive patients would have no problem with.

 Multiple chemical sensitivity is best approached by a naturopathic doctor with additional training in environmental medicine.
-It is important to be able to diagnose both the underlying triggers (so that temporary avoidance or allergen specific desensitization can be done) and the underlying cause of the multiple chemical sensitivity.
-If an underlying cause can be found, then naturopathic treatments can help the patient eradicate the multiple chemical sensitivity, and thus tolerate low doses of the triggers that are present naturally in the environment.
+It is important to be able to diagnose both the underlying triggers (so that temporary avoidance) and the underlying cause of the multiple chemical sensitivity.
+If an underlying cause can be found, then naturopathic treatments may help the patient reduce the multiple chemical sensitivity, and thus tolerate low doses of the triggers that are present naturally in the environment.

 • specific IgG and IgE antibodies directed against foods, chemicals and inhalants may be useful in some cases

 2. Heavy metal toxicity / sensitivity